-Again, we may repent in all sorts of ways psychologically.
-But that is not what Christian repentance is about.
-Repentance is a gift of God.
+Repentance, like faith itself, is a gift of God.
 It does not depend on us, on how sincerely we repent, or what changes we make in our lives, or whether we make it all right.

 In the New Testament there is no pattern or sequence for repentance and salvation, such as call, repentance, conversion, adoption, justification, regeneration, sanctification, and glorification.
 In Romans 8:29-30, Paul writes: